peptideguidesph/peptideguidesph.github.io/docs/coa.md

     You cannot rely on Manufacturer COA alone.
 Why can't the seller do the effort of testing so they can secure the safety of their customers?

-??? failure "Third-party testing is too expensive"
+??? failure "Third-party testing is too expensive, we don't have enough profit"

     This should not be a valid excuse.